 The Civic Leadership Education and Research (CLEAR) Initiative exhibits a research and education profile focused on public and nonprofit sector employment, which represents a significant proportion of the national labor economy.
 CLEAR will be dedicated to understanding and developing the talent needs of the civic leadership workforce for the 21st century.

 The Center’s goals are to pursue this mission through research and education.

 Conduct large-N analysis on public and nonprofit labor markets focused on exploring activities related to leading inter-sector and inter-institutional relations, understanding public and nonprofit workforce dynamics, and developing civic leadership for the next generation.

 Serve as a producer, broker, and supplier of public domain data on public and nonprofit labor markets.

-Provide leadership in promoting, facilitating, and establishing partnerships of intellectual exchange about civic leadership and civil service among researchers and institutions, including serving as a locus for conferences, workshops, visiting society workforce dynamics across local, state, federal, and global communities researchers, and facilitating intellectual exchange about civic leadership, civil service, and civil.
+Provide leadership in promoting, facilitating, and establishing partnerships of intellectual exchange about civic leadership and civil service among researchers and institutions.
+This would involve serving as a locus for conferences, workshops, and exploring workforce dynamics across local, state, federal, and global communities.

-Develop programs and communications mechanisms for bringing together researchers and public officials seeking to identify and secure funding and resources to support research on these topics.
+Develop programs and communication tools to connect researchers and public officials seeking to identify and secure funding and resources to support research on these topics.